membranes/text/README.md

 <br>

-For a built image ...
+An instance of the image

 ```bash
 docker run --rm --gpus all -i -t -p 127.0.0.1:10000:8888 -w /app \